SolaceDev/solace-dev-codelabs/markdown/springone-2021-asyncapi-workshop/springone-2021-asyncapi-workshop.md

 ```

-Affect the following changes on the yaml file:
+Affect the following changes on the application configuration file:
 1. In the yml file
    * Update the host name (instructor to provide )
+   * Update the bindings for _processTemperatureReading-in-0_ with the City name you are publishing the TemperatureReading events.
+Assuming that your city is _London_
+      From:
+      ```
+        destination: SmartTown/Operations/temperatureReading/created/v1/*/*/*
+      ```
+      To:
+      ```
+        destination: SmartTown/Operations/temperatureReading/created/v1/London/*/*
+      ```
 2. Save the file

 ## Workshop - Execution
+Duration: 0:08:00

-####Running the IoT Data Simulation
+#### Running the IoT Data Simulation

 ✅ Open a terminal, change directory to iot-data-collector project and run the following maven command.
 ```